Freifunk-Rhein-Neckar/yanicOutputToZonefile/README.md

 ## Installation

 - clone this repository
-- create a copy of the `config.example.py` with the name `config.py`
+- create a copy of the `config.example.py` with the name `config.py` and edit it
 - run it with `python3 generateZonefile.py`